MUNICH and The BAVARIAN REGION, GERMANY 9 Days

 • Explore Nuremberg.
 The best way is on foot. <map>

-• Nuremberg is popular with history buffs.
-Here, you can uncover the history of WWII, including the Nuremberg Palace of Justice – the place where the 1945 Nuremberg trials were held. <Learn more>
+• Nuremberg is popular with history fans.
+You can learn about WWII, including the Nuremberg Palace of Justice,

 • Things to do.